Summer Cooling Program

 Next day appointments are available.
 In order to make an appointment, call the HEAP appointment line at (216) 518-4014.
 Appointments for the Winter Crisis program can be scheduled starting on October 23.
 Next day appointments can be scheduled starting on November 1.

 Appointments are available Monday through Friday from 8:00 a.m. until 4:00 p.m.

-The program operates each weekday beginning at 8:00 a.m. at the HEAP Office located on the first floor at 1849 Prospect Avenue (across from Cleveland State University’s Wolstein Center.)
+The program operates each weekday beginning at 8:00 a.m. at the NEW HEAP Office located at 2203 Superior Ave. in Cleveland.
 Please call (216) 518-4014 to make an appointment.
-In order to apply for emergency energy assistance, a resident must have the most recent bills for gas and electric utilities, proof of U.S. residency, photo identification, Social Security numbers for all household members and verification of all income for all household members over the age of eighteen for the previous 12 months.
+In order to apply for emergency energy assistance, a resident must have the most recent bills for gas and electric utilities, proof of U.S. residency, photo identification, Social Security numbers for all household members and verification of all income for all household members eighteen years or older for the previous 12 months.
 Permanently and Totally disabled customers must provide proof of disability.
 For those households who have no income, an IRS Tax Transcript is required.
 Renters living in multi-unit dwellings may be required to provide their landlord’s name and contact information.

 In partnership with First Energy the Council offers another solution to assist with utility bill payments for the customers of the Cleveland Electric Illuminating Company, Ohio Edison, and Toledo Edison.

 The Fuel Fund program provides up to a $300 maximum annual benefit to households for home utility bill assistance.
 In order to be eligible, a household cannot have participated in the program within the past year and must have paid their electric bill at least once in the prior three months.